 Vellus hair is the technical name for the soft, light downy hair that covers our otherwise bare skin, but most of us know it as peach fuzz.
 Peach fuzz grows almost everywhere on the body except the lips, the back of the ears, palms (hands) and soles (feet).
 Vellus hair provides both thermal insulation and cooling for the body.
 In fact, vellus is latin slang for wool or fleece and this pretty much describes what it does.

 We are actually born with all the hair we will ever have.
 At birth even the hair on our heads is still in the process of converting from vellus to terminal hair (long, thick, coloured hair).
 At puberty, hormones will switch a lot of peach fuzz over to terminal hair in guys.
 In girls, only pubic hair will be affected but, if this is not the case, that’s where PEACH CLINICS can help!

 Peaches are symbols of goodness.
 They symbolically represent the heart while the attached leaf represents the tongue, thus implying speaking the truth from the heart.

-In Chinese mythology, Peaches of Immortality are consumed by the immortals for their mystic virtue of conferring longevity on all who eat them.
+In Chinese mythology, immortals consume Peaches of Immortality for their mystic virtue of conferring longevity on all who eat them.
 Peaches symbolising immortality or the wish for a long and healthy life are a common symbol in Chinese art.